 Even with the doll, I don't see anything particularly gay about this picture.
 But it was probably about this time that my sister and cousin started dressing me up in frilly play dresses, using me as a doll for playing house.

 From a very young age I was privately proud of being different from other kids, but that was primarily expressed through being the class “brain” & teacher's pet all through elementary, high school, college, and grad school.

-Now, my sister says that I always got away with doing everything I wanted;
+My sister says that I always got away with doing everything I wanted.
 I don't remember it that way, but I know what she means.
 I was the best little boy in the world.
 Grownups loved me for it; kids, not so much.

-After 3 beautiful children and 16 years of a rather happy marriage, I finally came out at 40.
-Then soon after got divorced, and I've been with my partner Bruce for 16 wonderful, fulfilling years.
+Today, I've been with my partner Bruce for 16 wonderful, fulfilling years.
 Between us and their mothers, we raised 6 wonderful kids (sadly, one deceased), who are all happy, sane and fully employed.